 So why bother?

-Especially since we remind you of a striking fact: according to Marketing Metrics , the (re) conversion rate of an existing customer is 60-70%, while the conversion rate of a lead to a new customer is only 5-20%!
+Especially since we remind you of a striking fact: according to Marketing Metrics , the rate of (re)conversion of an existing customer is 60-70%, while the conversion rate of a lead to a new customer is n is only 5-20%!

 Not yet convinced?

-According to one Bain & Company study , an increase of 5 %. of customer retention can increase profits by 25 to 95 %.
+According to a study by Bain & Company , a 5% increase in customer retention can increase profits by 25-95%.

 So why do we keep spending more money to get new customers?